timescale/docs/timescaledb/how-to-guides/hypertables/create.md

 # Create hypertables
-When you have createed your database, you're ready to create your first hypertable.
+When you have created your database, you're ready to create your first hypertable.
 Creating a hypertable is a two-step process; you need to create a standard PostgreSQL table, and then convert it into a TimescaleDB hypertable.
 The method for creating distributed hypertable on a multi-node cluster is